The McKeever School of Irish Dance

 The McKeever School of Irish Dance of Sacramento offers Irish dance lessons to beginner through champion levels, and to both children and adults.
 They are located in the heart of Sacramento, California.
 Owner and instructor Nicole McKeever toured the world for seven years with professional dance companies such as Riverdance the show.
 She also holds her Irish dance teaching certification, or T.C.R.G. as well as a Master’s Degree in Irish Dance Performance from the University of Limerick in Ireland.
 The McKeever School performers span in age and experience and all have an avid love for this amazing dance tradition.

-Two hundred years ago, settlers from the Scottish Highlands and Western Islands immigrated to Cape Breton, an isolated island off the tip of present-day Nova Scotia.
-They brought with them a form of hard-shoe dance then performed in Scotland.
-These steps have largely died out in the old country but have been preserved in the kitchens and living rooms and on the dance floors of Cape Breton Island, Nova Scotia, Canada.
-Similar to clogging, Irish step, and tap-dance, they are performed to fiddle or bagpipe or even puirt-a-beul (singing without instruments).
+Two hundred years ago, settlers from the Scottish Highlands and Western Islands immigrated to Cape Breton, an isolated island off the tip of present-day Nova Scotia, Canada.
+They brought with them a hard-shoe dance then performed in Scotland. and preserved today in the homes and on the dance floors of Cape Breton Island.
+Caper Duck, founded in 1997 and based in the Sacramento Valley and Bay Area, preserves the classic tradition of the step dancing and has performed at Scottish Games and Celtic events from Redding to Bakersfield.